Agriculture.

 be harvested in the autumn nor be eaten in the winter.”

 On our estate, we farm the land for the good of present and future generations.
-We have been farming according to organic principles for almost 20 years, and we are committed to sustainable, environmentally friendly operations.
+We have been working according to organic principles for over 20 years and are committed to sustainable, environmentally friendly management.
 We grow top-quality organic crops on 310 hectares of arable land.
-Our crops include:
+These include:

 Our activities represent the beginning of a long food chain.
 Produce passes through many hands before the food actually arrives on the plate.
-We grow enough bread grains for a miller to produce around 550 tonnes of flour each year, which a baker can use to make around 14 million bread rolls.
+We grow enough bread grains for a miller to produce hundreds of tonnes of flour each year, which a baker can use to make millions of bread rolls.

 With a careful management, we make a sustainable contribution to our countries economy and food supply.